-The ACE program is a trans-NIH initiative that supports large-scale multidisciplinary studies on autism spectrum disorders (ASDs), with the goal of determining the disorders' causes and potential treatments.
+The ACE program is an NIH-wide initiative that supports large-scale multidisciplinary studies on autism spectrum disorders (ASDs), with the goal of determining the disorders' causes and potential treatments.

-ACE institutions are required to collect data using common methods and to submit all data to the NIH's centralized National Database for Autism Research.
+ACE institutions are required to collect data using common methods and to submit all data to the centralized NIMH Data Archive (NDA), which includes the National Database for Autism Research (NDAR).
 This informatics platform allows for the seamless integration of data, research tools, and research projects from institutions around the world and increases the power and efficiency of ACE research.

 The ACE program was created in 2007 from the consolidation of NICHD's past efforts on autism research, the Collaborative Program of Excellence in Autism and the Studies to Advance Autism Treatment and Research Network.